designrl/designrl.github.io/draft.md

 <figcaption style="text-align: left;">Evolved Virtual Creatures<dt-cite key="sims1994evolving"></dt-cite>, Soft Robots<dt-cite key="cheney2013unshackling,corucci2018evolving"></dt-cite>, <i>Strandbeest</i><dt-cite key="jansen2008strandbeests"></dt-cite> and Passive Walkers<dt-cite key="mcgeer1990passive,collins2001three"></dt-cite>.</figcaption>
 </div>

-Literature in the area of passive dynamics study robot designs that rely on natural swings of motion of body components instead of deploying and controlling motors at each joint<dt-cite key="mcgeer1990passive,collins2001three,paul2004morphology,collins2005efficient"></dt-cite>.
-Recent work in robotics investigates simultaneously optimizing body design and control of a legged robot<dt-cite key="ha2017joint,ha2018computational"></dt-cite> using constraint-based modelling, which is related to our RL-based approach.
+Literature in the area of passive dynamics study robot designs that rely on natural swings of motion of body components instead of deploying and controlling motors at each joint <dt-cite key="mcgeer1990passive,collins2001three,paul2004morphology,collins2005efficient"></dt-cite>.
+Notably, artist Theo Jansen <dt-cite key="jansen2008strandbeests"></dt-cite> also employed evolutionary computation to design physical *Strandbeests* that can walk on their own consuming only wind energy to raise environmental awareness.

+Recent works in robotics investigate simultaneously optimizing body design and control of a legged robot <dt-cite key="ha2017joint,ha2018computational"></dt-cite> using constraint-based modelling, which is related to our RL-based approach.
 Related to our work,  <dt-cite key="geijtenbeek2013flexible,agrawal2014diverse"></dt-cite> employ CMA-ES <dt-cite key="cmaes"></dt-cite> to optimize over both the motion control and physical configuration of agents.
 A related recent work <dt-cite key="schaff2018jointly,schaff2018jointly_iclr_workshop"></dt-cite> employs RL to learn both the policy and design parameters in an alternating fashion, where a single shared policy controls a distribution of different designs, while in this work we simply treat both policy and design parameters the same way.
-While not directly related to agent design, machine learning-assisted approaches have been used to procedurally generate game environments that can also facilitate policy learning of game playing agents<dt-cite key="togelius2008experiment,millington2009artificial,summerville2018procedural,volz2018evolving,guzdial2018co"></dt-cite>.

 ______